onamfc/gravity-forms-clevertap-integration/readme.md

 }
 ```

-**Note:** The profile key ("Form Signups" in this example) is now configurable per form in the form settings.
+**Note:** You can now send any form field as a CleverTap property.
+The legacy tag functionality is still supported for backward compatibility.

 ### Event (Immediate & Delayed)